MicrosoftDocs/connected-spaces/articles/install-cameras.md

 - Use the H.264 or M-JPEG codec standard

 > [!NOTE]
-> Currently, Connected Spaces Preview supports only fisheye or panoramic cameras with on-camera dewarping capabilities.
+> If you're using a fisheye or panoramic-type camera, the camera must have on-camera dewarping capabilities.

 Connected Spaces Preview supports a variety of cameras, including Axis, Bosch, and Sony.
 Validated camera models include Axis M5075 PTZ, Axis M3065-V, Axis M5065, Axis P3324-V Mk II, and Axis P3325-V Mk II.
 Most Connected Spaces Preview customers are able to use their existing security cameras.
 To get the best analytics results, follow the guidelines in [Camera placement suggestions](camera-placement-recommendations.md).